 Door Within a Door - Most Airstreams of this era have a "door within a door" that covers the insect screen in the main door.
 This beautiful feature was continued beyond 1962, but the dimensions changed.
 Up until 1962, this seal works very well as the gasket for this inner door too.
 There is just the one seal for this door.

 Please contact us before ordering if you are unsure about installation or whether this fits your trailer.

-NOTE: If your door or hinges have been bent over the years, installing a new gasket may not fully stop your leaks.
+If your door or hinges have been bent over the years, installing a new gasket may not fully stop your leaks.
 Or in some extreme cases, the new gasket can prevent the door from closing correctly.
 Please inspect the gap between the door flange and trailer skin to make sure it is consistent all the way around.
-If it is not, you may have to adjust your hinges or door curvature by re-bending them.
+If it is not, you may need to adjust your hinges or door curvature by re-bending them.

 Always attach the gasket to the mounting surface with the gasket's flap-like protrusion pointing to the outside edge of the mounting flange.

 Closed cell EPDM gaskets are extremely resistant to wear, ageing, weather influences, ozone and UV-light.
 EPDM has outstanding sealing properties in extreme weather conditions and excellent temperature stability in cold climate.